buildbot/buildbot/master/docs/manual/customization.rst

             ShellCommand.start(self)

 Remember that properties set in a step may not be available until the next step begins.
-In particular, any :class:`Property` or :class:`WithProperties` instances for the current step are interpoloated before the ``start`` method begins.
+In particular, any :class:`Property` or :class:`Interpolate` instances for the current step are interpoloated before the ``start`` method begins.